Coolyslin

 Coolyslin is a townland to the south of the town of Castlefin in County Donegal, Ireland.
-It is within the electoral divistion of Urney West.
+It is within the electoral division of Urney West.
 It is also a part of the hamlet of Cusheen and the parish of Urney and Castlefin.
 Coolyslin, which is approximately 0.64 km2 in area, lies on the L3044 between Ringsend and Doneyloop.

 Nearby amenities

 Castlefinn Bridge (1760), located at Mullanboy, Ringsend, Castlefin, is around half a mile from Coolyslin.

 Saint Columba's Church (1860) in Doneyloop, Castlefin, is around two miles from Coolyslin.

 Sub-townlands

 Coolyslin is bordered by several other townlands and is composed of two sub-townlands.